 Growing up, I remember how much my father and my brother loved my Mom’s Texas Sheetcake.
 They would beg her to make it for birthdays, holidays, and any kind of family celebration.
 I even recall one Texas Sheetcake that had been decorated with an orange Cleveland Browns football helmet that we enjoyed while watching our hometown team in play-off game.
-So of course, when I grew old enough to learn how to bake, Texas Sheetcake became part of my recipe collection too.
+So of course when I grew old enough to learn how to bake, Texas Sheetcake became part of my recipe collection too.
 And now I can say without a doubt- it is my son Jack’s very favorite dessert.
-He begs me to make it on his birthday, and to send it in to school whenever there is some sort of event that calls for baked goods.
-I’ve even come up with a way to pre-cut the cake and nest pieces into jumbo-sized cupcake liners to make it easier for teachers to pass out individual slices!
+He begs me to make it on his birthday and to send it in to school whenever there is some sort of event that calls for baked goods.
+I’ve even been known to pre-cut the cake and nest pieces into jumbo-sized cupcake liners to make it easier for teachers to pass out individual slices!

 Just look at all of that creamy chocolatey goodness….. and try not to eat it with a spoon!

 After the cake has baked and cooled, you’ll prepare the rich chocolate frosting- which is then literally poured over the cake.

 The frosting is very thin and should spread nicely over your cake, but you might have to help spread it around a bit and into the corners of your pan.